julieannaqi/julieannaqi/README.md

 - 👋 Hi, I’m @julieannaqi
-- 👀 I’m interested in ml/ds stuff
+- 👀 I’m interested in ml/ds stuff and forensics.
-- 🌱 I’m currently learning django and kubernetes for work I guess (or revisiting these topics?)
+- 🌱 I’m currently learning blueteam stuff.
-- 💞️ I'm looking to collaborate on..?
-Idk lmk if you have an interesting data set.
+- 💞️ Do you want to play on hack the box?
 - 📫 challenge me on play.pokemonshowdown.com @pigglerig: https://pokepast.es/753dad0d2a46d81e

 <!---